 Extremely hot weather can cause heatstroke in dogs and can be one possible reason for your old dog’s panting.
 Keep your dog away from the sun during the day and well-hydrated to prevent heatstroke.

 Is it serious: Heatstroke can be quite serious and cause life-threatening problems like swelling of the brain, kidney failure, and intestinal bleeding.
+It’s thought that up to 3 in 10 dogs suffering from heatstroke will die.

 A senior dog panting at night could be suffering from respiratory distress.
 It could be pneumonia or other pulmonary diseases.
 If you notice abnormal panting at night, it’s always best to visit your veterinarian for an accurate diagnosis.